 It’s time.
 Come one, come all – election nerds, data hounds, open government advocates.
-Join the growing list of OpenElections volunteers who plan to help capture election results from all 50 states.
+Join the growing list of OpenElections volunteers who are helping to capture election results from all 50 states.
 We’re still looking for folks to join the effort, so if you’d like to help out, let us know which state (or states) you would like to work on.

 Still to be adopted are…